GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

-   Notice that there is additional information provided for each profile when viewed in this pane, such as the GPU the profile was taken on, the date when the capture was performed and whether or not an API PSO was specified.
-This is a useful reminder of how to find the events with the appropriate API PSO hash in the tool.
+   Notice that there is additional information provided for each profile when viewed in this pane, such as the GPU the profile was taken on, the date when the capture was performed and the number of events contained in the profile.

 .. image:: media_rgp/RGP_RecentProfiles.png